Nebuleuse/Nebuleuse.github.io/doc/cppclient.md

 - Add and link library to your project

 ## Compatibility
-This library is currently Work in Progress.
-Support for VS2013 and GCC has been tested to compile but changes may break compilation.
+This library is currently Work in Progress, following Nebuleuse backend changes.
+Support for VS2013 and GCC has been tested.
+Building requires C++11 support.

-Compiler requirement is C++11 support for threads.
+## Unreal Engine 4 integration
+This client is compatible with Epic's Unreal Engine 4.
+You can follow [this guide](https://wiki.unrealengine.com/Linking_Static_Libraries_Using_The_Build_System) for the steps needed to integrate the library into your project.
+The file *UE4Sample.Build.cs* contains a sample of what your build configuration file should look like.
+This project currently does not offer a wrapper for Blueprint usage so you will have to make your own.

 ## Quick example
 This sample will show you most of Nebuleuse features used